What is Uniswap Exchange and UNI token?

 • Make Uniswap truly chain-agnostic, enabling seamless DeFi participation regardless of which network you use

-As of July 2025, Unichain accounted for roughly 75% of all Uniswap v4 transaction volume, while Ethereum handled about 15-20%.
-Unichain also benefits from 1-second block times, ~95% lower gas fees than Ethereum L1, and a TEE-based block builder that protects against MEV (miner-extractable value).
+As of 2025–2026 data, Unichain continues to account for roughly 75% of all Uniswap v4 transaction volume, while Ethereum’s share of v4 activity remains around 15–20%.
+Unichain also benefits from ~1-second block times, ~95% lower gas fees than Ethereum L1, and a TEE-based block builder that helps mitigate MEV (miner-extractable value) and improve execution efficiency.

-• Cumulative trading volume: Crossed $110 billion by late July 2025
+• Cumulative trading volume: Exceeded $110 billion since v4’s launch

-• Hooks adoption: Over 2,500 Hook-based pools deployed, with projects like Bunni and EulerSwap each surpassing $1 billion in volume
+• Hooks adoption: Over 2,500 Hook-based pools deployed, with projects such as Bunni and EulerSwap each surpassing $1 billion in cumulative volume

 Pros of using Uniswap

-• Self-custody - You stay in control of your funds at all times.
-Learn more about self-custody
+• Self-custody - You stay in control of your funds at all times, a core principle of non-custodial wallets and decentralized finance

 • Access to new tokens early - Many new crypto projects debut on Uniswap before listing elsewhere